multinear/42-ai/docs/rag.md

 Think of chunking like creating flashcards from a textbook.
 Each card holds just enough useful information.
 Not too little.
 Not too much.

+### Vector Databases: Where Meaning Is Stored

+RAG systems need special databases to store and search embeddings efficiently.

+**Vector databases** are specialized storage systems that:

+- Store thousands or millions of embeddings (numbers that represent meaning)
+- Find similar meanings very quickly
+- Return the most relevant information almost instantly

+Normal databases find exact matches like "renewable energy."
+Vector databases find meaning.
+They can find "solar power" even when you search for "clean energy."

+It's like a library that groups books by topic, not just A-Z. Ask about one topic, and you'll find all related ideas.

 ### The Retrieval Process Step by Step

+First, you prepare your documents:

+- Gather the documents you want the AI to use
+- Break them into small chunks (like paragraphs)
+- Turn each chunk into an embedding
+- Store them in a vector database for quick searching

+This is like organizing a filing system.
+You collect papers, sort them, label them, and put them in cabinets for later.

 When you ask a question, RAG: